 Central midfielders, especially the common “box-to-box” midfielder, have to cover a ton of ground.
 They must quickly transition from attack to defense and vice versa.

-They control the center of the pitch and have to be focused and working at all times.
+They control the center of the pitch and must be focused and always working.

 Wings also cover a lot of ground, and often in a sprinting fashion.
 Wings are tasked with the challenge of pushing high into the attack and whipping crosses.
 They are often athletic and incredibly hard-working.